-Cholelithiasis, the presence of gallstones within the gallbladder, is very common.
+Cholelithiasis, commonly known as gallstones, is a common disease in western populations.
 While the majority of people with gallstones are asymptomatic, biliary pathology is often associated with gallstones.
 For example, acute cholecystitis is most commonly caused by gallstone obstruction of the cystic duct.
 This obstruction leads to inflammation of the gallbladder.
 Classically, the patient will present with right upper quadrant abdominal pain, fever, nausea, vomiting, and an elevated white blood cell count.
-If the subdiaphragmatic parietal peritoneum is irritated by the inflamed gallbladder, pain may also be felt in the right shoulder.
-This referred pain is due to stimulation of the phrenic nerve which supplies the diaphragm and originates in the neck (C3, C4, and C5).
-The pain is referred to the shoulder because the supraclavicular nerves supplying the skin over the shoulder also originate from C3 and C4.
+If the subdiaphragmatic parietal peritoneum is irritated by the inflamed gallbladder, patients may also experience the pain in the right shoulder - a phenomenon called "referred pain."
+Rarely, an obstruction in the cystic duct is severe that the enlarged duct compresses on the nearby common hepatic duct, as seen in Mirrizi syndrome.
+Patients with Mirrizi syndrome show signs of jaundice in addition to the classic symptoms of cholecystitis.

 |||Garg S,Kumar H,Sahni D,Yadav TD,Aggarwal A,Gupta T, Rare anatomic variations of the right hepatic biliary system.
 Surgical and radiologic anatomy : SRA.
 2019 May 21; [PubMed PMID: 31115596]|